18F/handbook/_pages/policies/detailing-and-offboarding-policies/leaving-tts.md

 ### 7. Return your equipment

-When you leave TTS, you are responsible for returning all TTS issued equipment.
+When you leave TTS, you are responsible for returning all TTS-issued equipment.
 Failure to do so may lead to your final paycheck being withheld until the equipment is returned.

 ## Offboarding process